microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-01.md

 # create the government container if it does not exist
 az storage container create --account-name {mystorageaccountname} --name {containerName}

+# This is just an example using contosoizzy1storage as the storage account.
+Plug in your own storage account name there
 az storage container create --account-name contosoizzy1storage --name government

 # upload single documents one at a time